exosite-garage/arduino_exosite_library/examples/ESP8266OccupancySensor/readme.md

 	4. Name your device.

-7. Click on the device you just created to open the Device Information window.
+8. Click on the device you just created to open the Device Information window.

-8. Add the two datasources "uptime" and "command".
+9. Add the two datasources "uptime" and "command".
 (For Each)

 	1. Click "+ Add Data"

 	2. Give your device a human readable name (eg. "Device Uptime"), set it to format "string", set the alias ("uptime" and "command").

-9. Copy your new device's 40 character CIK from the Device Information window and paste it into line 47 of the example opened in step 4.
+10. Copy your new device's 40 character CIK from the Device Information window and paste it into line 47 of the example opened in step 4.

-10. Edit the SSID and password on lines 48 and 49 to correspond to an in-range WiFi network.
+11. Edit the SSID and password on lines 48 and 49 to correspond to an in-range WiFi network.

-11. Connect your ESP8266 to your computer using a USB cable
+12. Connect your ESP8266 to your computer using a USB cable.
+This program was tested using this one: https://www.sparkfun.com/products/9873

 	1. The Sparkfun ESP8266 Thing was used to test this example

-12. Connect the PIR Motion Sensor to the ESP8266.
+13. Connect the PIR Motion Sensor to the ESP8266.

-	1. You may need to modify the PIR Motion Sensor as done in this community form post: [LINK HERE]
+	1. You may need to modify the PIR Motion Sensor as done in this community form post: https://community.exosite.com/t/esp8266-wifi-occupancy-sensor/142

-13. Go to "Tools->Serial" to select the serial port your Arduino board is connected to
+14. Go to "Tools->Serial" to select the serial port your Arduino board is connected to

-14. Download and install the ESP8266 library following the instructions here: https://learn.sparkfun.com/tutorials/esp8266-thing-hookup-guide/installing-the-esp8266-arduino-addon
+15. Download and install the ESP8266 library following the instructions here: https://learn.sparkfun.com/tutorials/esp8266-thing-hookup-guide/installing-the-esp8266-arduino-addon

-15. Go to "Tools->Board" to select the Sparkfun ESP8266 Thig
+16. Go to "Tools->Board" to select the Sparkfun ESP8266 Thing

-14. In the Arduino software, compile and verify there are no errors
+17. In the Arduino software, compile and verify there are no errors

-15. Upload the program to your board.
+18. Upload the program to your board.

-16. When "Done uploading" is displayed, go to https://portals.exosite.com to see your data in the cloud!
+19. When "Done uploading" is displayed, go to https://portals.exosite.com to see your data in the cloud!

-17. Create some Lua script datarule of your own design to set the amount of motions detected in an interval result in an "occupied" room
+20. Create some Lua script datarule of your own design to set the amount of motions detected in an interval result in an "occupied" room.
+See the community form post above for an example.

 For more information on this project and other examples, checkout our Exosite Garage github page at http://exosite-garage.github.com